-The extension of the railway from the O Ramal junction to the Comercial docks (East and West alignments) and Comboa ended in the first quarter of 2016 and extended the route to the Ferrazo dock (connection with the container terminal).
-Thanks to this project, all the docks in the port of Vilagarcía have their own rail connection, which has a positive effect on its operation and competitiveness, and which guarantees optimal maritime-rail intermodality.
+Among the programmed actions, the third phase of the railway to Ferrazo stands out.
+This works will give continuity to the works carried out between the years 2012 and 2016.
+Thanks to this two earlier phases of this project, all the docks in the port of Vilagarcía have currently their own rail connection, which has a positive effect on its operation and competitiveness, and also guarantees optimal maritime-rail intermodality.

 Ferrazo Railway, phase 3